DataDog/hiring-engineers/answers.md

 See this article for more details on [Writing a Custom Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7).

+### Bonus Question
-* **Bonus Question:** Can you change the collection interval without modifying the Python check file you created?
+Can you change the collection interval without modifying the Python check file you created?

 Yes, you can set the collection interval in the YAML config file as shown above.
 Here is a screenshot showing the 45 second collection interval.